mozilla/pkipolicy/rootstore/policy.md

 ### 1.1 Scope ###

-This policy applies, as appropriate, to certificates matching any of the following (and the CAs which control or issue them):
+This policy applies, as appropriate, to certificates matching any of the following (and the CA opertors that control or issue them):

 1. CA certificates included in, or under consideration for inclusion in, the Mozilla root program.